microsoft/dstoolkit-route-optimization/README.md

 ## Route Optimization - A Real World Scenario

 The example demonstrated in this solution accelerator is inspired by a real world scenario.
 The customer is a mannufacturing company.
 They have many warehouses in different locations.
 When they receive orders from their clients, they will plan the truck assignment.
 First of all, the truck will come to a specific warehouse to pick up all packages that assigned to this truck.
-The decision that the planner need to make is what are the packages will be delivered by this truck.
-Because the packages may have different destintions, the planner also need to decide the routes of this truck, namely, the order of the stops.
-Then, the truck will deliver its packages based on it assigned route.
+So, the planner need to decide the package to truck assignment.
+Because the packages may have different destintions, the planner also need to decide the route of this truck, namely, the order of the stops.
+Then, the truck will deliver its packages based on its assigned route.
 The optimization objective here is to minimize the delivery cost incurred by the truck.

 This is a variant of the [vehicle routing problem (VRP)](https://en.wikipedia.org/wiki/Vehicle_routing_problem).
 Compare with other VRP, it has its unique contraints like:
 * There are different kind of trucks we can choose from.
 Each has its own capacity and cost inncurred.
 * The package is only available by a specific time and need to be delivered to the destination before its deadline.
-* The packages have different properties, some can put in the same trucks but some cannot.
+* The packages have different properties, some can put in the same truck but some cannot.

+With the help of Constraint Programming, we can model all this constraints easily.
+There are a lot of CP sovler we can pick.
+In this template, we use [Google OR-Tools](https://developers.google.com/optimization).
+It is open-sourced and the its performance [surpass many other solvers](https://www.minizinc.org/challenge2022/results2022.html).
+To learn about how to model a problem using CP in OR-Tools, one can refer its [API documents](https://developers.google.com/optimization/reference/python/sat/python/cp_model).

 # Solution Design